Generalized Artin Primitive Root Conjecture: Density Correction Factor

-\subsection{Density Correction Factor}
+\section{Density Correction Factor}

 The sporadic subsets of Abel-Wieferich primes, see \cite[p.
-333]{RP96} for other details, have roles in the determination of the densities of the subsets of integers \(\mathcal{N}_u=\left\{ n\in \mathbb{N}:\text{ord}_n(u)=\lambda (n) \right\}\) with fixed primitive roots \(u\in \mathbb{Z}\).
-The prime product arising from the sporadic existence of the Abel-Wieferich primes \(p\geq 3\) is reformulated in the equivalent expression\\ \\ Note that the subset of primes has the disjoint partition\\
+333]{RP96} for other details, have roles in the determination of the densities of the multiplicative subsets of integers \(\mathcal{N}_u\) with fixed primitive roots \(u\in \mathbb{Z}\), see Definition \ref{dfn1.05}.
+The prime product arising from the sporadic existence of the Abel-Wieferich primes \(p\geq 3\) is reformulated in the equivalent expression